whaakman/azure-docs.nl-nl/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     -SqlDatabaseName '<shard_database_name>'

 ### <a name="option-2-map-the-data-for-a-range-mapping"></a>Optie 2: de gegevens voor de toewijzing van een bereik toewijzen
-Voeg de bereik-toewijzingen voor de tenant-ID bereik met alle - database koppelingen:
+Voeg de bereik-toewijzingen voor de tenant-ID bereik met alle - database-koppelingen:

     # Create the mappings and associate it with the new shards
     Add-RangeMapping